Main menu

 How the U.S. Blueprint Holds Up: Analyzing Its Real Impact?

 Let’s take the United States as a case study.
 It remains one of the largest economies in the world.
-According to current data, it holds the highest nominal GDP globally and is second by purchasing power parity.
+It has the highest nominal GDP in the world and ranks second by purchasing power parity.

 That’s why understanding what the WEF calls “meaningful growth” is so important.
 You want growth that lifts more people, not just big numbers.